24 Healthy Foods That Burn Belly Fat: According To Dietitian 2023

 Eat Fiber-Rich Foods

 Fiber-rich foods aid in digestion and lead to lower belly fat.
 Legumes, including beans and lentils, are excellent sources of fiber.
-Whole-grains and certain fruits and vegetables also tend to be high in fiber.
+Whole grains and certain fruits and vegetables also tend to be high in fiber.

 Exercise Regularly

 Consistent exercise is one of the best ways to maintain physical fitness.
 It also helps burn calories and prevent fat buildup in the abdominal region.
-Exercising regularly also renders better sleep patterns, which lead to a balance of hormones, essential to stave off dreaded belly fat.
+Exercising regularly also renders better sleep patterns, which leads to a balance of hormones, essential to stave off dreaded belly fat.

 Track Your Food Intake